-Below are the generalized step which may give you a rough Personal Loan process in India.
-This steps are not the exact loan processing steps followed by all the bank, but overall to the steps are some or what same for all Personal Loan processing in India.
+Below are the important steps for Personal Loan process in India.
+These steps are not the exact loan processing steps followed by all the bank, but most of them do follow these steps.

-Fill up the application form either online, or via a authorized Loan provider or by visiting the branch office.
+Fill up the application form either online or via an authorized Loan provider or by visiting the branch office.

 Along with the application form, you have to give 2 passport-sized photographs and following documents

 - Government-approved ID like Pan card /Voter’s ID/Passport /Driving License

 - Address proof like ration card/electricity bill/passport

 - Employment Certificate

 - Last three months salary slips.

 - If you are self-employed then education certificate is required.